 With those considered about marine life in the waters, guests can see clownfish, turtles, and even reef sharks.
 Reef sharks aren’t always present, however, they only pose a threat when provoked and generally only linger among the reefs.

 The island has other wildlife, however, these are the main marine creatures that guests could experience.
+To book a day tour of the island click here for prices and booking dates.

 Google Map Of Fitzroy Island